-The processing plant at Turmalina is onsite and the C-zone portal is within 200 metres of the crusher.
-The plant begins with primary and secondary crushing which feeds a crushed ore bin.
-The ore bin can feed any of three ball mill circuits.
+The processing plant at Turmalina is onsite, and the C-zone portal is within 200 metres of the crusher.
+The plant begins with primary and secondary crushing that feeds a crushed ore bin.
+The ore bin can feed any of the three ball mill circuits.
 The total milling capacity exceeds 3,000 tonnes per day.
 The plant currently operates only Mill #3, supplemented by Mill #1 when needed, which can easily handle current and expected mined tonnage rates.
 The ball mills provide ground ore to the carbonin-pulp ("CIP") circuit.
 Recoveries have historically been at approximately 90%.
 The plant is making ongoing improvements to ensure operational stabilization as well as minimizing costs at the optimal possible rate.
 Tails are sent to a filtration system from which they can be provided to the paste plant for backfill, or to a dry stack area.
-During Q2, Turmalina started to implement the closure of the Turmalina tailings dam, expected to be concluded in Q4 2021.
+During Q3 2021, Turmalina continued to implement the closure of the Turmalina tailings dam started in Q2 2021, which is expected to be concluded in Q4 2021.